ligerbots/website_2016/wp-backend/wp-content/plugins/gmail-smtp/readme.txt

 none

 == Changelog ==

+= 1.0.8 =
+* Gmail SMTP now supports the "wp_mail_failed" hook which fires after a phpmailerException is caught.

+= 1.0.7 =
+* Added more requirements to the Server Info tab to help with troubleshooting.
+* Compatible with WooCommerce email in HTML format.

 = 1.0.6 =
 * Added a new option to bypass this error on some servers where the SSL certificate is not properly configured - Warning: stream_socket_enable_crypto(): SSL operation failed with code 1.